New York Americans: Broadcasters

 The Americans' radio situation mirrored that of the New York Rangers: same stations, same broadcasters, same announcers; home games only, joined-in-progress.
 Jack Filman was the principal radio announcer for the Americans on and off until their demise.

-A few Americans and Rangers games were on experimental TV stations in 1940-41 and 1941-42; then public television broadcasting closed down until 1945-46.
+A few Americans and Rangers games were on experimental TV stations in 1940–41 and 1941–42 seasons; then public television broadcasting closed down until 1945–46.